Berlin movement

-The Berlin movement was an anti-Semitic intellectual and political movement in the German Empire in the 1880s.
+The Berlin movement was an antisemitic intellectual and political movement in the German Empire in the 1880s.
 The movement was a collection of unassociated individuals and organizations.

 Impact of the Panic of 1873 in antisemitism and anti-capitalism

 The movement developed in the aftermath of the Panic of 1873 that led to a recession in the United States and parts of the western European economy.
 It assailed Jews and capitalism; along with this critique it opposed liberalism, and it represented a fear of social democracy.
 Finally, the movement came out of a racial conception of national identity on the part of the German middle class.

 Lutheran leadership in the Reichstag

 The movement had several leaders.
 The journalist and author Otto Glagau led a journal, Der Kulturkämpfer, [The Culture Warrior] that propagated these ideas.
 The Lutheran theologian and politician, Adolf Stoecker, led the Christian Social Party.
 He was the only elected representative of the party in the Reichstag.